Addy2048/Addy2048/README.md

 - 👋 Hi, I’m @Addy2048
 - 👀 I’m interested in web application development
-- 🌱 I’m currently learning JavaScript and it's frameworks
+- 🌱 I’m currently a frontend developers using JS libraries and frameworks
-- 💞️ I’m looking to collaborate on web backend development
+- 💞️ I’m looking to collaborate on front-end development.
 - 📫 How to reach me is via email aazaliwa@gmail.com

 <!---